-User cuts and lazy constraints are often confused.
+User cuts and lazy constraints are similar but have some important differences.

 - User cuts help tighten a MIP by removing fractional solutions.
 They are not required for the model, but they can help a MIP solve faster.

 - Lazy constraints are required for the model: the model would be incorrect without these constraints.
-For some models, it is helpful to designate some constraints as lazy when it is computationally faster just to include them when they are violated.
-This is typically for models that contain a relative large number of constraints, and most are trivially satisfied.
+For some models, it is helpful to designate some constraints as lazy when it is computationally faster to include them only when they are violated.
+Generally, they are used for models that contain a relativey large number of constraints, most of which are trivially satisfied.